C allovio C allovio

 You Don’t Have to Carry This Alone

-If you're a young woman feeling overwhelmed by anxiety, perfectionism, or self-doubt, you're not broken.
+If you're a woman feeling overwhelmed by anxiety, perfectionism, or self-doubt, you're not broken.
 You're exhausted.
 Therapy can help.
-I work with young adult women who look like they have it all together, but inside they’re struggling to breathe under the weight of worry.
+I work with adult women who look like they have it all together, but inside they’re struggling to breathe under the weight of worry.

 What Can Anxiety Look Like for Young Women?